 As I discuss in my post, Portfolio Rebalancing: Get Your Asset Allocation in Line, my goal is to rebalance our portfolio twice a year.
 However, 2020 was no ordinary year and I ended up rebalancing a couple more times than I anticipated.
 That let me buy during a major drop and sell during a nice high point.

-Between the invaluable and free Personal Capital tool and my rebalancing spreadsheet, I was able to quickly get my numbers where I wanted them.
-If you want to be able to have better control over your investments, Personal Capital is an awesome management tool… and it’s free!
-Here’s a screenshot from Personal Capital on where we stand in our investment accounts right now:
+Between the invaluable and free Empower (formerly Personal Capital) tool and my rebalancing spreadsheet, I was able to quickly get my numbers where I wanted them.
+If you want to be able to have better control over your investments, Empower (formerly Personal Capital) is an awesome management tool… and it’s free!
+Here’s a screenshot from Empower (formerly Personal Capital) on where we stand in our investment accounts right now:

 Simplicity… I love it!